Courtesy Van set to resume service

 • Scanning the card and emailing it to [email protected], or

-• Mailing a copy to 1801 Forest Hills Blvd., Suite 120, Bella Vista, AR 72715.
-This information is due by May 1st.
+• Mailing a copy to 1801 Forest Hills Blvd., Suite 120, Bella Vista, Ark, 72715.
+This information is due by May 1.
 Records will be updated and the copy will be destroyed.

 Caregivers riding with van customers are also required to provide their shot records and wear masks.